Tom-PIT/Connected.Docs/en/Assets/CodeLists/ImportMaterials.md

 ## Uploading the file

-To begin the import, drag a **CSV** or **XLSX** file into the upload area or click it to open the file dialog.
+1. To begin the import, drag a **CSV** or **XLSX** file into the upload area or click it to open the file dialog.

-Once the file is uploaded, the **Data preview** appears, showing all parsed records.
+2. Once the file is uploaded, the **Data preview** appears, showing all parsed records.
 The following actions are available:

     - **Test import** – carries out a test import without actually saving the data, so any errors can be detected before importing
     - **Import** – imports and saves the data, applying all valid changes to the system

     It is recommended to perform a **Test import** first to ensure that the data structure is correct and to prevent issues before applying the import.

-After running **Test import**, rows containing errors are marked in **red**, while valid rows are marked in **green** in the **Status** column.
+Rows containing errors are marked in **red**, while valid rows are marked in **green** in the **Status** column.

-To complete the full import, the spreadsheet file must be **loaded again**, and the **Import** option must be selected.
+3. To complete the full import, load the spreadsheet file again, and select the **Import** option.

 ![Import materials — data preview](../Assets/ImportMaterialsPreview.png "Import materials — data preview")